-We read multiple threads across the major beauty subreddits.
+We read 856 threads across the major beauty subreddits.
 Here's the honest verdict — the products people repurchase, the ones they regret, and the routine that actually shakes out.

 TL;DR: Reddit's skincare communities have spoken, and these 10 drugstore products—from CeraVe's cult-favorite cleansers to La Roche-Posay's barrier-repairing moisturizers—consistently outperform their luxury counterparts.
 We've analyzed hundreds of Reddit mentions across major skincare subreddits to bring you the affordable picks that actually work, complete with real user experiences and honest pros and cons.